StiltFox/Storage-Shed/readme.md

 to install wine on your system do the following:\
 `sudo apt install wine`

-## Linking to Stilt Fox&trade; Storage Shed
+## Linking to Stilt Fox&reg; Storage Shed
-Linking to Stilt Fox&trade; Storage Shed is easy.
+Linking to Stilt Fox&reg; Storage Shed is easy.
 In your CMakeLists.txt file include the following line:\
 `find_package(StorageShed)`\
 then to link to your project use the following line:\
 `target_link_libraries(MyProject StiltFox::StorageShed::SqliteConnection)`\